Implementing Domain Driven Design with Microservices

 Somewhere between Bounded Context and Aggregate Root

-When we make design choices, we need to be consciously aware about our goal.
+When we make design choices, we need to be consciously aware of our goal.
 Any design decision is a tradeoff to minimize complexity.
 Why?
-Complex systems are expensive to maintain, take significant time to introduce new features and risky to make changes.
-That is basic idea behind any architecture and design decisions, including where to draw microservice boundary.
+Complex systems are expensive to maintain, take significant time to introduce new features, and are risky to make changes.
+That is the basic idea behind any architecture and design decisions, including where to draw microservice boundaries.

 Reading List